-First Aid and Safety Services reportable operating segment revenue increased \$119.0 million in fiscal 2023, a 14.3% increase compared to fiscal 2022.
-Organic revenue growth for this reportable operating segment was 13.1%.
-Revenue growth was positively impacted by 1.3% due to acquisitions and negatively impacted by 0.1% due to foreign currency exchange rate fluctuations.
-This increase in revenue was driven by many factors including increases in new business sold by sales representatives, penetration of additional products and services into existing customers and strong customer retention.
+First Aid and Safety Services reportable operating segment revenue increased \$115.8 million in fiscal 2024, a 12.2% increase compared to fiscal 2023.
+Organic revenue growth for this reportable operating segment was 11.6%.
+Revenue growth was positively impacted by 0.2% due to acquisitions, positively impacted by 0.5% due to one more workday in fiscal 2024 compared to fiscal 2023 and negatively impacted by 0.1% due to foreign currency exchange rate fluctuations.
+The increase in revenue was driven by many factors including increases in new business sold by sales representatives, penetration of additional products and services into existing customers, price increases and strong customer retention.

-Cost of sales for the First Aid and Safety Services reportable operating segment increased \$9.1 million, or 2.0%, in fiscal 2023, due to higher sales volume.
+Cost of sales for the First Aid and Safety Services reportable operating segment increased \$5.3 million, or 1.1%, in fiscal 2024, due to higher sales volume.
 Gross margin for the First Aid and Safety Services reportable operating segment is defined as revenue less cost of goods, warehouse expenses and service expenses.
-Gross margin as a percent of revenue was 50.7% for fiscal 2023 compared to 44.7% in fiscal 2022.
-The improvement in gross margin as a percentage of revenue was primarily due to a decrease in the proportion of sales related to personal protective equipment, which typically have lower gross margins compared to the first aid cabinet sales, as well as improved leverage of fixed costs.
+Gross margin as a percent of revenue was 55.5% for fiscal 2024 compared to 50.7% in fiscal 2023.
+The improvement in gross margin as a percent of revenue was primarily driven by favorable changes in the sales mix, sourcing and productivity initiatives, as well as improved leverage of fixed costs and a reduction in energy expense as a percent of revenue.

-Selling and administrative expenses for the First Aid and Safety Services reportable operating segment increased by \$36.0 million, or 13.6%, in fiscal 2023 compared to fiscal 2022, and improved as a percent of revenue to 31.7% in fiscal 2023 compared to 31.9% in fiscal 2022.
-The improvement as a percent of revenue was primarily due to efficiencies realized in selling and administrative labor expenses.
+Selling and administrative expenses for the First Aid and Safety Services reportable operating segment increased by \$52.1 million, or 17.3%, in fiscal 2024 compared to fiscal 2023, and increased as a percent of revenue to 33.1% in fiscal 2024 compared to 31.7% in fiscal 2023.
+The change as a percent of revenue was primarily due to increases in labor and other employee-partner related expenses, including investing in additional selling resources for future growth.

-Income before income taxes for the First Aid and Safety Services reportable operating segment was \$180.7 million in fiscal 2023, an increase of \$73.9 million, or 69.2%, compared to fiscal 2022.
-Income before income taxes as a percent of revenue at 19.0%, increased from 12.8% in fiscal 2022 due to the previously discussed improvements in both gross margin and selling and administrative expenses.
+Income before income taxes for the First Aid and Safety Services reportable operating segment was \$239.2 million in fiscal 2024, an increase of \$58.5 million, or 32.4%, compared to fiscal 2023.
+Income before income taxes as a percent of revenue at 22.4%, increased from 19.0% in fiscal 2023 due to the previously discussed growth in revenue and improvements in gross margin, partially offset by the change in selling and administrative expenses.